Unveiling the Enchanting Gujarati Wedding Ceremonies

 Seeking Celestial Harmony To ensure a harmonious and obstacle-free union, the Griha Shanti ceremony is performed.
 The priest performs prayers and appeasements to the deities, seeking their assistance in resolving any planetary conflicts indicated by the couple's horoscopes.
 The divine blessings are sought to foster a smooth and prosperous conjugal life.

-An Artistic Expression Two days before the wedding, the Mehendi ceremony takes place, where henna paste is applied to the bride's hands and feet, adorned with intricate patterns.
+An Artistic Expression Two days before the wedding, the Mehndi ceremony takes place, where henna paste is applied to the bride's hands and feet, adorned with intricate patterns.
 The design often incorporates the groom's initials, signifying their eternal bond.
 Female family members also participate, getting their hands and feet painted with henna.
 The joyous atmosphere is further enhanced by melodious wedding songs sung by women.

 Sangeet Sandhya